raunakkapoor/hugo-amplify-website/content/post/2021-06-30-USA-Oregon-trip.md

 {{< image classes="fancybox fig-50" src="https://live.staticflickr.com/65535/51596643447_56c32d127c_o.jpg" thumbnail="https://live.staticflickr.com/65535/51596643447_56c32d127c_o.jpg" >}}&nbsp;

+## Day 1 - Mount Rainier National Park, WA
+Initially, we thought to keep this trip only for Oregon, but we fall in love with mesmerizing Mount Rainier National Park and planned to spend at least one day there.
+As there were a lot of things to cover, we have added our day1 adventures [here](../../post/2021-06-29-usa-washington-trip).

-## Day 1 - Columbia river gorge National Scenic Area & Mount hood
+## Day 2 - Columbia river gorge National Scenic Area & Mount hood
 We decided to visit falls at [Columbia river gorge National Scenic Area](https://www.fs.usda.gov/main/crgnsa/home).
 There are several mesmerizing falls along the Columbia river gorge National Scenic Area; the ones we liked are:

 - [Multnomah Falls](https://www.fs.usda.gov/recarea/crgnsa/recarea/?recid=30026)